diyaaa148/Data-Analysis-Portfolio/README.md

 ## About
 Hi, I'm Diya!
 I hold a degree in Statistics and have a strong passion for turning raw data into meaningful insights.
 With a solid foundation in statistical theory and applied data analysis, I am now focused on building a career as a Data Analyst.

 During my academic journey, I developed key skills in data manipulation, exploratory data analysis, and statistical modeling.
-I am proficient in tools such as Python, R, SQL, Excel, and data visualization libraries like Matplotlib, Seaborn, and Tableau.
+I am proficient in tools such as Python, R, SQL, Excel, Power BI and data visualization libraries like Matplotlib, Seaborn, and Tableau.
 I enjoy uncovering patterns and trends in data and presenting them through clear, insightful visualizations.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.